 Explore Suki's current projects of focus below....

-Suki has had the pleasure of collaborating with many exceptional artists including composers Joel Diamond, Ernesto Márquez, SUBA, Kenny Pearson, Amiel Stewart, and Till Meyn; directors Bill Conte, Shannon Marshall, and Peter Wallace; co-producers Ninotchka Bennahum and Narciso Medina; photographers Casey Stoll, Bob Schaffer, and David Garten, whose wonderful images grace the volume Cuban Contemporary Dance; lighting designers Phil Sandstrom and Roma Flowers; scenic designers Eduardo Arrocha and Bojana Ristic; and costume designers Bjanca Adzic, Nancy duBois, Patty Sayers, Alfonso Tarazona, and Vlada.
-Suki is also collaborating with renown American Ballet Theater ballerina Susan Jaffe on a new book.
+Suki has had the pleasure of collaborating with many exceptional artists including composers Joel Diamond, Ernesto Márquez, SUBA, Kenny Pearson, Amiel Stewart, and Till Meyn; directors Bill Conte, Shannon Marshall, and Peter Wallace; co-producers Ninotchka Bennahum and Narciso Medina; photographers Casey Stoll, Bob Schaffer, and David Garten, whose wonderful images grace the volume Cuban Contemporary Dance; lighting designers Phil Sandstrom and Roma Flowers; scenic designers Eduardo Arrocha and Bojana Ristic; and costume designers Murell Horton, Bjanca Adzic, Nancy duBois, Patty Sayers, Alfonso Tarazona, and Vlada.

 With the help of a space grant from the 92nd Street Y, Suki served as producer, fundraiser, grant writer, choreographer, dancer, and public relations director to revive SH’MA in New York with 13 dancers, 2 actors and 1 singer for the Harkness Dance Center Jewish Voices Series in 1998; Washington Irving HS and Temple Beth Shalom, 1999.
 A 40-minute version was produced by the US Army Communications Command, Montmouth, NJ, 1999.
 One scene was presented in the First New York Festival of Jewish Culture, at YIVO, 2001.
-Suki hopes to reset SH’MA, her most important work, in other multicultural settings and companies.
+Suki is committed to bringing SH’MA, her most important work, to diverse settings and companies.

 HARNESSING THE POWER OF DANCE TO COMBAT CLIMATE CHANGE; GENERATING PERSONAL AND POLITICAL ACTION TOWARD REAL SOLUTIONS.